britzl/lumiere/README.md

 Or point to the ZIP file of a [specific release](https://github.com/britzl/lumiere/releases).

 # Usage
 Using Lumiere requires that `lumiere/lumiere.render` is set as the renderer in `game.project` in the Bootstrap section.
 Once this is done Lumiere can be used to swap out the default render script functionality with your own custom render pipeline, either as a one time thing at startup or any number of times while the game is running.
+The interchangeable part of the render script is called a program.

 # Programs
 Programs are essentially the contents of a render script that can easily be interchanged at run-time.
 Programs can be added and removed and a single program is active at any given time.
 The most basic program similar to the default render script looks like this: